-Here are articles that will not only explain the different types of leases, but that also explain how rent and added costs, like Common Area Maintenance (CAM) fees are calculated:
+Here are articles that will not only explain the different types of leases, but that also explains how rent and added costs, like Common Area Maintenance (CAM) fees are calculated:

 - Square Footage Formulas Used in Calculating Commercial Lease Rents: Why The Space You Occupy is Not All That You Pay For